zhengshuai1001/JiKouCompany/README.md

 Every moment you live in the past is a moment you waste in the present.

 Develop success from failures.
 Discouragement and failure are two of the surest stepping stones to success.

+Be who you are and say what you feel, because those who mind don't matter and those who matter don't mind.